 MPH students complete a 14 course unit (CU) curriculum, and the MBE students complete a 9 CU curriculum.
 For students in the combined MPH/MBE program, some courses from each program would double count.
 Dual-degree students would need to take a total of 17 CU's to complete the MPH/MBE dual degree and would be able to complete both degrees in 2 to 4 years, depending on whether the student takes courses on a full-time or part-time basis.

 The MBE program will accept 3 PUBH courses as elective courses for the MBE.
-These courses are PUBH 5040: Behavioral & Social Sciences in Public Health; PUBH 5050: The Health Services Policy; and 1 CU of PUBH 5090: Capstone Experience.
+These courses are PUBH 5050: Public Health Policy & Administration; PUBH 5070: Public Health Law & Ethics; and 1 CU of PUBH 7080: Capstone Seminar I.

 The MPH program will also accept 3 BIOE courses as elective courses to count towards the MPH.
 These courses are BIOE 7010: Proseminar; BIOE 6020: Foundations of Bioethics; and one BIOE elective, to be approved by the Public Health curriculum committee.

-Here is a worksheet that will help you and your advising team plan your MPH/MBE dual degree.
+Here are two worksheets that will help you and your advising team plan your MPH/MBE dual degree:

 MSN/MBE